 As I have attempted to demonstrate at the Voynich Centennial meeting in the Villa Mondragone in 2012 (8), the drawings in the Voynich MS are most similar in style to the alchemical herbals, but have a level of detail in the outline drawings that is significantly better than these, and not worse than the contemporary Tractatus de Herbis copies.
 This will be discussed in more detail in a dedicated page already announced above.

 Many attempts have been made over the years to identify individual herbal illustrations in the Voynich MS. The first known attempts have been collected in the Petersen hand transcriptions, and by Ethel Voynich in her notebooks.
 I have collected these at a dedicated page.
 These have barely been studied, but this is presently changing.

 Some 'furore' was generated by the identification of a Sunflower and a pepper plant by the herbal expert O'Neill (9), suggesting that the MS postdates Columbus' second voyage to America, in 1493.
 These ientifications are far from being generally accepted, however.

 An interesting feature was observed independently by Petersen in the 1930's and Jorge Stolfi in the 1990's, that a number of drawings in the pharmaceutical section of the MS are copies of herbal drawings in the MS (or vice versa).
 Some cases are very obvious and other less so.
 This still requires a more thorough analysis.

 Some highly interesting herbal identifications have been made, or attempted, by several people in recent years, and published in web sites and blogs (10).
 These are always subjective, but many are highly convincing.
 They have certainly changed my opinion of the Voynich MS herbal drawings, and I no longer believe that the Voynich MS primarily includes fantastic plants.
-In several cases, these (tentative) identifications coincided with the lists of Petersen and Ethel Voynich, demonstrating that these require more attention.
+In several cases, these (tentative) identifications coincided with the lists of Petersen and Ethel Voynich, which are presented here.

 Astronomical pages feature drawings of Sun and/or moon, and arrangements of stars.
 It is sometimes hard to draw a clear line between astronomical and cosmological pages (see below).
 The twelve astronomical pages which have illustrations of the zodiac are sometimes called astrological pages (see also below).